 Section 404 of the Sarbanes-Oxley Act of 2002 requires us to include in our Annual Reports on Form 10-K an assessment by management of the effectiveness of our internal control over financial reporting.
-Based upon an evaluation conducted in connection with the preparation of Tyme's audited consolidated financial statements as of December 31, 2015, our current management concluded that our disclosure controls and procedures were not effective as of such date.
-Specifically, our management determined that there were control deficiencies constituting material weaknesses, including those relating to segregation of duties over cash disbursements, oversight of our outside accounting firm by management, disclosures and the preparation of financial statements.
-In addition, at the present time, we do not have an audit committee.
+Based upon an evaluation conducted in connection with the preparation of Tyme's audited consolidated financial statements as of March 31, 2017, our current management concluded that our disclosure controls and procedures were not effective as of such date.
+Specifically, our management determined that there were control deficiencies constituting material weaknesses, including those relating to inadequate segregation of duties consistent with control objectives and ineffective controls over period end financial disclosure and reporting processes, including inadequate management oversight of our outside accounting firm.